If you want to accomplish something you need great habits and routines.

-This one habit has the potential to, and has for me led to many other great habits.
+This one habit has the potential to and has for me led to many other great habits and routines.

 Habit #2: Practice Mindful Spending and Budgeting

-Picture this… you get paid and a couple days later guess what?
+Picture this… you get paid and a couple of days later guess what?

 That is until your next paycheck.